Karaburun: Other information

 Nearer to Karaburun is the abandoned village of Sazak whose inhabitants were subject to the 1923 Population exchange between Greece and Turkey in the frame of the Treaty of Lausanne.
 Sazak today is a ghost town rarely visited by tourists from Karaburun.

 The whole district is very quiet during winter when the population of Karaburun center falls back to the usual 2,500, with the owners of summer houses gone.
 Nevertheless, its spectacular gorges and heights makes the peninsula a favorite destination among trekkers in all seasons.

-There is talk since years on starting ferry services from İzmir to these two centers of the peninsula, which would be quite practical by allowing visitors to avoid the difficult end-portion of the land route, but the project meets the opposition of the dolmuş lobby.
+There has been talk for many years about starting ferry services from İzmir to these two centers of the peninsula, which would be quite practical by allowing visitors to avoid the difficult end-portion of the land route, but the project meets the opposition of the dolmuş lobby.

+Composition

+There are 16 neighbourhoods in Karaburun District: